12 of the deadliest disease outbreaks in history

 An outbreak in West Africa between 2014 and 2016 spread to other countries in Africa, Europe, and the US.
 Two years after it was first discovered, the outbreak had caused a reported 11,325 deaths, according to the CDC.

+COVID-19, or coronavirus, was officially declared a pandemic by the World Health Organization on March 11, 2020.

-Coronavirus originated in Wuhan, China, and has killed more than 2,000 people and infected more than 75,000.
-The virus has now spread to at least 25 other countries, and six deaths have been reported outside China, in Hong Kong, Japan, the Philippines, and France.
+Coronavirus was first identified in Wuhan, China, and has killed more than 4,300 people and infected more than 121,000 people.
+So far, 31 deaths have occurred in the United States.
+The virus has now spread to six out of the seven continents.

-The disease has not yet been officially declared a pandemic, but it could reach that level if it continues to spread.
+The disease has now been officially declared a pandemic by the WHO.
+“In the past two weeks the number of cases outside China has increased thirteenfold and the number of affected countries has tripled,” said WHO Director-General Dr. Tedros Adhanom Ghebreyesus at a press conference in Geneva.